biow0lf/my-ruby-rails-and-rspec-style-guide/README.md

 ## PostgreSQL

 * Use x.x.1 >= versions.
 Usually, release versions contains bugs.
 Use 9.4.5 version now.
-* Don't use triggers
+* Don't use triggers.
-* Don't use SQL Views
+* Don't use SQL Views.